-About Comcast Spotlight
+About Comcast Spotlight, LP

 Comcast operates three primary businesses: Comcast Cable (Cable Communication), NBCUniversal (Cable Networks, Broadcast Television, Filmed Entertainment and Theme Parks), and Sky.

-NBCUniversal operates four business segments: Cable Networks, more than 10% of revenue, which provides entertainment, news and information, and sports content as well as regional sports and news networks; Broadcast Television, 10% of revenue, consists primarily of the NBC and Telemundo broadcast networks; Filmed Entertainment, about 5% of revenue, owns Universal Pictures, which makes and distributes movies; and NBCUniversal's Theme Parks, also 5% of revenue, consists primarily of Universal theme parks in Orlando, Florida; Hollywood, California; and Osaka, Japan.
+NBCUniversal operates four business segments: Cable Networks, around 10% of revenue, which provides entertainment, news and information, and sports content as well as regional sports and news networks; Broadcast Television, nearly 10% of revenue, consists primarily of the NBC and Telemundo broadcast networks; Filmed Entertainment, about 5% of revenue, owns Universal Pictures, which makes and distributes movies; and NBCUniversal's Theme Parks, also 5% of revenue, consists primarily of Universal theme parks in Orlando, Florida; Hollywood, California; and Osaka, Japan.

 Comcast also provides wireless telephone service through its Xfinity Mobile brand.
 Through its majority-owned subsidiary Comcast Spectacor, the company owns the Philadelphia Flyers of the NHL, as well as the team's arena, the Wells Fargo Center.